Peng Zhen: Cultural Revolution and persecution

+Later career and death

 Peng survived the Cultural Revolution, and was eventually rehabilitated under Deng Xiaoping.
+In February 1979, he headed the newly-established Legal Affairs Commission of the Standing Committee of the National People's Congress.
+Consisting of 80 legal officials, the office was given autonomy by the CCP to draft laws.
+In what was termed as a "miracle", the commission drafted and submitted seven bills in three months.

-He subsequently became Secretary of the Central Political and Legal Affairs Commission, a post he already held from late 1950s in the capacity of leader of a Central Politics and Law Leading Group.
-Beginning in 1983, as Chairman of the Standing Committee of the Sixth National People's Congress, he sought to increase the NPC's power.
+Peng subsequently became Secretary of the Central Political and Legal Affairs Commission, a post he already held from late 1950s in the capacity of leader of a Central Politics and Law Leading Group.
+Beginning in 1983, as Chairman of the Standing Committee of the 6th National People's Congress, he sought to increase the NPC's power.
 He used the NPC as a base to oppose reform.
 In January 1987, Peng Zhen played a pivotal role in Hu Yaobang's resignation as General Secretary by attack and criticizing Hu during a meeting.
-Peng left Politburo after the 13th Party Congress in November 1987 and retired from politics in March 1988 after Wan Li took over his position as Chairman of Standing Committee of the National People's Congress.
+Peng left Politburo after the 13th Party Congress in November 1987 and retired from politics in March 1988 after Wan Li took over his position as Chairman of NPC Standing Committee.
 During the 1989 Tiananmen Square protests, Peng Zhen supported the declaration of martial law in Beijing and the removal of Zhao Ziyang.

 Peng Zhen died on April 26, 1997, from blood cancer aged 94, two months after the death of former vice premier Deng Xiaoping, and was eulogized with high honours by the highest organs of the party and the state.
 His official obituary declared him a "great proletarian revolutionary, politician, and outstanding expert in the affairs of the state; unswerving Marxist, instrumental in laying the foundations of legal institution in our country, and excellent leader of the party and state."
 The obituary also curiously made mention of his support of Deng Xiaoping's 1992 "southern tour" which re-ignited economic reforms after relative stagnation following the 1989 Tiananmen Square protests.

 He was considered one of the Eight Elders of the CCP.